-Orange County Burn Injury Lawyer
+Orange County Burn Injury Attorney

 A burn injury is often classified by the method that the burn was caused and the degree of the burn.
 The degree of a burn can vary from first degree burns to third-degree burns.
 When only the outer layer of the skin is injured, it is classified as a first-degree burn.
 Second-degree burns have penetrated the first layer of skin and the second layer.
 The most painful and severe burns are third-degree burns, which involve every layer of skin and destroy all of the nerve endings.
 As the burns heal, there will be dense scarring and possible skin grafting.